37 setup

 -,G/-/-

-query of version of window system
+Query of the window system version.

 -,G/-/-